-New this year, CABTRAC teamed up with the University of Maryland School of Medicine and Greenebaum Comprehensive Cancer Center to offer the Diversity Pipeline Programs Meeting on Friday, October 11.
+New for 2019, CABTRAC teamed up with the University of Maryland School of Medicine and Greenebaum Comprehensive Cancer Center to offer the Diversity Pipeline Programs Meeting on Friday, October 11.
 This Meeting was held at the Institute of Marine and Environmental Technology (IMET) facility located at the Columbus Center, 701 E. Pratt Street.
 This portion of the Retreat was sponsored by Becton Dickinson and Company.

 The Pipeline Meeting brought together current pipeline program leaders, funders and trainees from the greater Baltimore area with those interested in supporting a rich, multidisciplinary cancer training and education environment in their own communities.